6 Ways to Predict Ovulation: From Calendars to OPKs

 Another common method for tracking ovulation is noting changes in cervical mucus.
 As ovulation approaches your cervical mucus changes from thick to thin and almost an egg-white consistency.
 Every woman’s cervical mucus is unique so you need to get to know your own pattern in order to accurately track changes over time.

 This method of ovulation tracking includes looking at a sample of your saliva under a microscope.
 As you approach ovulation your estrogen levels increase which coincides with an increase in sodium levels.
 As your sodium levels go up, you can notice crystallization or ferning in your saliva.
-During this time if you look at a sample of your saliva under a microscope you will notice a pattern similar to a fern leaf.
-When you see this you know ovulation is approaching.
+During this time if you look at a sample of your saliva under a microscope you will notice a pattern similar to a fern leaf which lets you know that ovulation is approaching.

 Similar to the saliva crystallization method, the vaginal electrolyte method tracks changes in minerals in body fluids.
 This method requires a special monitor that registers electrolyte changes in cervical mucus throughout your cycle.